 What is the Process for Getting a Custom-Made Oral Appliance?

 If you think you might have sleep apnea or you snore and it is disrupting your sleep, contact Dr. Lively for a consultation.
-Once you are in our office, he will evaluate your airway and determine if oral appliance therapy is the right treatment for you.
-If he believes you have sleep apnea, he will suggest a sleep study or other additional testing, but if not, he will take an impression of your mouth and work to create a customized device that will be available for you to begin using in a week.
+Once you are in our office, they will evaluate your airway and determine if oral appliance therapy is the right treatment for you.
+If they believes you have sleep apnea, they will suggest a sleep study or other additional testing, but if not, they will take an impression of your mouth and work to create a customized device that will be available for you to begin using in a week.

 If you’re wondering about the additional testing you may need to have before receiving an oral appliance, this is necessary if it’s a possibility you might have sleep apnea.
 A sleep study can be conducted by a sleep doctor, and once the results are analyzed, Dr. Lively can begin to treat you should it reveal that you do have sleep apnea.